eduardojigub/projeto-skate-picos/README.md

 ## Instructions for viewing the project:

-1. Open the index.html file with a browser or;
+1. Download all files and open the index.html file with a browser or;

 2. Access through the GitPages link: